run-ai/docs/docs/admin/admin-ui-setup/department-setup.md

 ## Introduction

-Researchers are submitting workloads via The Run:AI CLI, Kubeflow, or similar.
-To streamline resource allocation and create priorities, Run:AI introduced the concept of __Projects__.
+Researchers are submitting workloads via The Run:ai CLI, Kubeflow, or similar.
+To streamline resource allocation and create priorities, Run:ai introduced the concept of __Projects__.
 Projects are quota entities that associate a Project name with GPU allocation and preferences.

 A Researcher submitting a workload needs to associate a Project with a workload request.
-The Run:AI scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in a pending state.
+The Run:ai scheduler will compare the request against the current allocations and the Project and determine whether the workload can be allocated resources or whether it should remain in a pending state.

 Administrators manage Projects as detailed [here](project-setup.md).